FortuneV13/harmony_node_stats/README.md

 Now setup script to run as a service in the background.

 Run the following with sudo privileges.
-Please note: add correct info for USER & PATH TO SCRIPT
 ```
 sudo vi /etc/systemd/system/harmony_node_stats.service
 ```